SoyAlguien0/AlguienClient-Survev.io_Client/README.md

 ⚠ **If the game is updated the client will not work, you will have to wait for the client to be updated** ⚠

+⚠ **The Greasy Fork version does not include interpolation, local rotation and a working ping counter.** ⚠

 ## Features

 ### 🎮 FPS Show & Uncapping FPS